ai2cm/fv3gfs-util/README.md

 This package is a toolkit of Python objects and routines for writing weather and climate models.

+This is research software and still in development.
+If you would like to contribute to this project, please get in touch with one of our developers!

 * Free software: BSD license